Mickey Mouse Logo

 Mickey Mouse Logo 1930

-After the redesign, the shadows of the letters became stronger and clearer.
+After the redesign, the letters’ shadows became stronger and clearer.
 A lot of additional information disappeared from the emblem.
 The developers left only the most important information, divided into several lines.
-The first is “Columbia Pictures Corp.”, the second – is “Presents,” the third – is “Walt Disney’s,” the fourth – is “Mickey Mouse,” the fifth – is “in” and then comes the indication of the episode.
+The first is “Columbia Pictures Corp.”, the second is “Presents,” the third is “Walt Disney’s,” the fourth is “Mickey Mouse,” the fifth is “in”, and then comes the indication of the episode.
 The name of the key character is still in large, upper-case type.
-The letters are broad, coherent, and complemented by shadows.
-The main characters are in a rectangular frame to the right and left.
+The letters are broad and coherent, complemented by shadows.
+The main characters are framed on the right and left.
 The upper text is in a unified style.

 1932 – 1935